FaezehShakouri/SimpleCalculator/README.md

 # SimpleCalculator
-## A simple calculator app in Android
+## A simple calculator application using Java and Android Studio.